Horizon Scanner

 Find out more

 The upcoming year is expected to bring about increased regulatory scrutiny in the wake of new legislation, regulatory guidance and enhanced powers awarded to UK regulators.
 Businesses will be challenged too, with many of these complex regulations having a widespread impact across sectors.
-Likewise, more draconian enforcement penalties, now more than ever, make compliance a board-level priority increase business risk.
+Likewise, more draconian enforcement penalties, now more than ever, make compliance a board-level priority, increasing business risk.
 We are ready to support businesses dealing with these changes and we can help them take advantage of new opportunities whilst minimizing risks in the new legal landscape.
-Read on for more detail about these expected changes in the commercial world.
+Read on for more details about these expected changes in the commercial world.

 Find out more

 The world of employment is always rapidly changing, and this year is no exception.
 The Employment Rights Bill (“ERB”) is one step closer to being granted Royal Assent, having completed the Committee Stage of the parliamentary procedure this year.
-Although we won’t expect to see the changes until August 2026, new legislation has already come into force including increased in the National Minimum Wage and Employers National Insurance.
+Although we won’t expect to see the changes until August 2026, new legislation has already come into force including increases in the National Minimum Wage and Employers National Insurance.

 Find out more